 Having an audio description of your film and captioning it for the hearing impaired are important steps to take to reach as many viewers as possible.

 Those who are deaf, hard of hearing, or have vision disabilities can increase their enjoyment of movies by using closed movie captioning.
 In addition, captioning devices can enhance understanding of a movie’s language and culture.
 In addition, captioning is an essential component of a children’s educational experience.
 It helps children learn the meaning of words and word identification.
-It also helps children with Down syndrome and children with language-based learning disabilities.
+It also helps children with Down syndrome and children with language-based learning disabilities net worth.

 The rule requires movie theaters to provide closed movie captioning.
 It also specifies that the number of captioning devices must be based on the number of auditoriums that show digital movies.

 The rule is based on the Department’s best assessment of the movie exhibition industry.
 The Department believes that the benefits of the rule outweigh the costs.
 The Department also believes that a nationwide survey is not necessary to prove the benefits of the rule.

 The rule also specifies that a movie theater must have at least one captioning device per patron.
 The Department estimates that 20 percent of the captioning devices will be replaced annually.
 A commenter suggested that the Department survey movie theaters to see how many theaters currently have captioning.

 The Department of Transportation also changed its methodology for estimating training costs.
 It included staff training costs in its rule estimate.
 It also determined that it would be difficult to verify the benefits of the rule if movie theaters did not have access to a nationwide survey.